IP gas pipeline: Iran takes back notice on moving international court

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-However, under the latest scenario, Pakistan has told Iran that Islamabad fully acknowledged the rights of Tehran under GSPA about the IP gas line but at present Pakistan found hard to implement the IP gas line in the presence of the reinforced US sanctions.

-One of the top men at the Petroleum Division, in the federal cabinet meeting held on last Tuesday, did not amend the IP gas line deal, rather gave an approval to authorities concerned to sign a document assuring the Iranian side that Pakistan is still for IP gas line and acknowledges the rights of Iran under GSPA.
+One of top men at Petroleum Division, in the federal cabinet meeting held on last Tuesday did not amend the IP gas line deal, rather gave an approval to authorities concerned to sign a document ensuring Iranian side that Pakistan is still for IP gas line and acknowledges the rights of Iran under GSPA.
 In that signed document, Iran has also agreed to withdraw the notice it earlier extended to Pakistan in February 2019.

 At present, legal teams of both sides are engaged whether gas transactions between the two countries invite the US sanctions are not.
 Iranian side said that US curbs do not apply on gas supply, but Pakistani side thinks otherwise.
 However, the legal teams from both sides are fully engaged on this particular issue.